What is Reverb in Music and How to Amplify its Effect

 Spring Reverb

-Spring reverbs and plate reverbs are similar but use different mechanisms to produce the reverb audio effect.
+Spring reverbs and plate reverbs are similar but use different mechanisms to produce the reverb audio effects.
 While plate reverbs use a metal plate, spring reverbs use spring attachments placed inside a metal case.
 The spring reverb was first introduced in the Hammond Organ in the 1940s.
 Since then, these reverb types have become frequently used in guitar amplifiers, producing a bright and bouncy sound.

 Chamber Reverb